 In this theme students will look at the nature of laws and the principles upon which laws are based, how the citizen engages with legal processes, how the justice system operates in the UK, how laws have developed over time and how society deals with criminality.
 Students also consider also how rights are protected, the nature of universal human rights and how the UK participates in international treaties and agreements.
 This theme also considers how the citizen can both play a part and bring about change within the legal system.

 Students will learn about:

 Politics and participation

 In this theme students will look at the nature of political power in the UK and the core concepts relating to democracy and government.
-This includes how government operates at its various levels within the UK, how decisions are made and how the UK parliament works and carries out its functions.
-It also looks at the role of political parties, the election system, how other countries govern themselves and how the citizen can bring about political change.
+This includes how the government operates at its various levels within the UK, how decisions are made and how the UK parliament works and carries out its functions.
+It also looks at the role of political parties, the election system, how other countries govern themselves and how the citizens can bring about political change.

 In this theme, students advocate and raise awareness about a chosen issue within our society.
 Students work in groups to identify different methods of campaigning and will evaluate the success and challenges of each method.
 Through the use of exam practice questions within lesson time, students will have the opportunity to reflect on their project.

 Students are assessed frequently every half term.
 This is done in a variety of ways through content quiz’s, recall activities, 4m and 8m exam practise.
 Students will be assessed on key areas of knowledge and understanding and evaluative skills.